Business Setup in Dubai | Company Formation UAE & KSA | Noble Core Ventures

 • Purpose: residence plus the legal right to work for that employer

-• Sponsor: usually your own company as shareholder or partner, or another qualifying investment route
+• Sponsor: usually your own company as shareholder/partner, or another qualifying investment route

 • Purpose: residence based on ownership or investment